 Gold subscribers on portal.pfsense.org have access to our Automatic Configuration Backup Service, AutoConfigBackup.

-When you make a change to your configuration, it is automatically encrypted with the passphrase entered in your configuration, and uploaded over HTTPS to our server.
+When a change is made to the configuration on a firewall, it is automatically encrypted with the passphrase entered in the AutoConfigBackup settings and uploaded over HTTPS to our server.
 Only encrypted configurations are retained on our server.
-This gives you instant, secure offsite backup of your firewall with no user intervention.
+This gives instant, secure offsite backups of a firewall with no user intervention.

-This package will work with all pfSense 1.2.x and 2.x versions.
+This package will work with all currently supported versions of pfSense.

 The most recent 100 configurations for each host are retained.

 Gold subscribers can backup a maximum of 10 systems.
-If you have more systems than that, get in touch with us for pricing information.
+If more systems are required, contact us for pricing information.

-Make sure you have a unique hostname and domain set on the System -> General Setup page.
-The configurations are stored by FQDN (hostname + domain), so you must make sure each firewall you are backing up has a unique FQDN, otherwise the system cannot differentiate between multiple installations.
+Make sure each firewall has a unique hostname and domain set on System > General Setup.
+The configurations are stored by FQDN (hostname + domain), so ensure each firewall using the backup service has a unique FQDN, otherwise the system cannot differentiate between multiple installations.

-Make a change to force a configuration backup, such as editing and saving a firewall or NAT rule, then clicking Apply Changes.
-Visit the Diagnostics -> AutoConfigBackup screen, and you will be shown the Restore tab, which will list your available backups along with the page that made the change (where available).
+Make a change to force a configuration backup, such as editing and saving a firewall or NAT rule, then click Apply Changes.
+Visit Diagnostics > AutoConfigBackup, Restore tab.
+This tab lists available backups along with the page that made the change (where available).

-To restore a configuration, click the + button to the right of the configuration as shown on the Diagnostics -> AutoConfigBackup screen on the Restore tab.
-It will download the configuration specified from our server, decrypt it with your encryption password, and restore it.
-By default, it will not reboot.
+To restore a configuration, click to the right of the configuration as shown on the Diagnostics > AutoConfigBackup screen on the Restore tab.
+It will download the configuration specified from our server, decrypt it with the configured encryption password, and restore it.
+By default, the firewall will not reboot.
 Depending on the configuration items restored, a reboot may not be necessary.
-For example, your firewall and NAT rules are automatically reloaded after restoring a configuration.
-After restoring, you are prompted if you want to reboot.
-If your restored configuration changes anything other than NAT and firewall rules, you should choose Yes.
+For example, firewall and NAT rules are automatically reloaded after restoring a configuration.
+After restoring, a prompt is presented offering to reboot.
+If the restored configuration changes anything other than NAT and firewall rules, choose Yes.

-If you lose your hard drive, as of now you must do the following to recover on a new installation.
+If the hard drive is lost, as of now the following procedure is necessary to recover on a new installation.

-You will now be back to the state of your firewall as of the last configuration change.
+To the state of the firewall is now restored to the last configuration change.

 The list of backups shown on the Restore tab is pulled from our servers - if the backup is listed there, it was successfully created.

-If a backup fails, an alert is logged, and you will see it scrolling across the top of the web interface.
+If a backup fails, an alert is logged, and it will be seen scrolling across the top of the web interface.
 If e-mail alerts are enabled, a message will also be sent.